influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/guides/replacing-nodes.md

 Leave the leader up and running until at least two of the new meta nodes are up, running and healthy.

 #### 3.1 - Kill the meta process on the leader node
-SSH into the leader meta node and kill the meta process.
+Log into the leader meta node and kill the meta process.

 ```bash
 # List the running processes and get the